Benjamin-Italiaander/My_Notes/Linux/yubikey/EN_yubikey_otp.md

 ykman oath access change
 ```

-You will be prompted:
+You will be asked:

 ```
 Enter the new password:
 Repeat for confirmation:
 ```

-Check again:
+Verify:

 ```bash
 ykman oath info